LobbyRokie/cv/index.md

 **Business & Technology Analyst, Data Analytics** <br>
 [AXOS Bank](https://www.axosbank.com/) _(Sep 2016 - Jul 2017)_
 * **Credit & Risk Analytics:** Created KPIs, KRIs, key metrics (CAC, LTV, AAR, etc.), and scorecards to recommend the most reliable broker partners to work with and reduce default risk for the TPO team, resulting in a 30% reduction in lead duration and an 18% increase in conversion rate.
-* **Sales & Commission Analytics:** Designed, developed, and implemented automation dashboards to populate real-time sales and commission data, replacing manual spreadsheet calculation and reporting and saved 20 hours per month.
+* **Sales & Commission Analytics:** Designed, developed, and implemented automation dashboards to populate real-time sales and generated commission data, replacing manual spreadsheet calculation and reporting and saving 20 hours per month.
-* **Financial Analytics:** Developed P&L model, led profitability analysis, and automated financial reports for 12 lending units for senior leadership.
+* **Financial Analytics:** Developed P&L models, led profitability analysis, and automated financial reports for 12 lending units for senior leadership.
 * **Budget Modeling:** Created budget models that factored historical data from the past 5 years, striving for <10% variance between actual and budget.
 <br><br>